 What does the screenwriter in your life really want?
 Probably a two million dollar script sale.
 Not in your budget?
 No worries!
 I’ve got your back.
-If you’re looking for more than a Moleskin or a Starbucks gift card, mix it up by checking out these gifts for screenwriters.
+If you’re looking for more than a Starbucks gift card (which I’m not opposed to in the least), mix it up by checking out these gifts for screenwriters.
 Covering a wide range of writerly needs, we’ll go over everything from planners, pens, and journals to the best software, subscriptions, and screenwriting books.
 You’re going to find the perfect present!

 The design of the Productivity Planner uses the Pomodoro Technique, which is super popular amongst writers.
 Rather than a traditional calendar planner, the Productivity Planner keeps you focused on certain tasks by helping you track your time.
 This kind of organization is the key to combatting stress and making sure fear doesn’t render you immobile.